andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 > - commercial cloud identity servers: Azure Active Directory(AAD), Auth0, okta, Ping identity
 > -  opensource identity server frameworks: IdentityServer4
 >
-> **Resource server**
+> **Resource server**: the server which provides data/logic services
 >
-> **Client**
+> **Client**: the actor who consumes services
 >
-> **Scope**: `scope` is a part of configuration of identity server(authorization server) and represent the individual resources that identity provider protects.
+> **Scope**: `scope` is a part of configuration of identity server(authorization server) and represents the individual resources that identity provider protects.
 When a client connects to the identity provider to authenticate, it tells the identity provider what scope it is requesting.
 Then, the identity provider checks the configuration for that client to see if it's intended to access the associated resource.
 And an end user will experience scopes when using external identity providers like Google or Faceboook in the form of consent screens that confirm what the user that they want to allow the application access to the resources requested.
 >
 > **JWT**: `JSON Web Tokens(JWT)` are the format used to encode information about the authenticated user.
 It includes identity token(ID token), access token and claims what they access in the form of scopes in access tokens.
 >